tomsWebConsulting/twcsl/v7.1/Bookmarklet/Gallery Sections Image URLs/README.md

 * Add code from file **[gallery sections image urls.bookmarklet][2]** as the URL for a bookmark in your browser named **Gallery Sections Image URLs**.

-* Go to a page in a site with gallery sections of type grid simple and use the bookmarklet to get the URLs of the images.
+* Go to a Page in a site with gallery sections of type grid simple and use the bookmarklet to get the URLs of the images.

 ## What is a bookmarklet?